PASSENGERS INJURED DRUNK DRIVER CRASHED – CAR ACCIDENT ATTORNEY

 The drunk driver also was injured, but has since been released from the hospital and is being held in the Ramsey County jail.
 He told police at the scene that he only had a glass or two of hard liquor before the accident, but later admitted to consuming “several glasses,” the complaint said.
 He sadly told officers that his actions caused him “to fail his friends and that he deserve(d) whatever punishment he receives,” according to legal documents.
 His vehicle landed between the tracks after the crash, leading to light-rail service being disrupted for several hours.
 His criminal record includes a petty misdemeanor theft conviction in 2016 and two minor traffic violations.
 He was charged in January with driving without insurance and possession of a small amount of marijuana.
 That case is still pending.

 If you were a passenger injured in a Minnesota car accident because the driver of the car you in was drunk, call attorney Pam Rochlin.
-Our top car accident lawyers have over 25 years’ experience representing hundreds of people injured in crashes throughout MN, including passenger injury because of a drunk driver.
-You can meet a car accident lawyer to discuss your injury case at our offices in Edina, Minneapolis, St. Louis Park and Woodbury.
+Our best car accident lawyers have over 25 years’ experience representing hundreds of people injured in crashes throughout MN, including passenger injury because of a drunk driver.
+We will explain the insurance issues to you and protect your rights.
+You can meet an auto accident lawyer to discuss your injury case at our offices in Edina, Minneapolis, St. Louis Park and Woodbury.
 An auto accident lawyer will also come to your home in St. Paul, Roseville, Forest Lake, Anoka, Chanhassen, Albert Lea, Burnsville, and other cities throughout Minnesota.